NavyaG-lab/Tech-writer/infrastructure/data-infra/serving_layer.md

 `dataset/dummy-served`, the name of the Kafka topic would be `SERVING-DUMMY-SERVED`.

+There is also the possibility of defining a custom kafka topic name by overriding the `servingLayerTopic` member.
+With this option you can serve multiple SparkOps to the same topic as long as they have the exact same schema.

 The messages in the dedicated Kafka topics conform to an extended version of Tapir's dataset row schema.
 The row of a dataset lives under the `:value` key of Tapir's dataset `Row` schema and is coerced and checked against the schema declared in Itaipu.

-The `SERVING-<DATASET-NAME>` Kafka topics have Sachem integration and data types are coerced to their schema types.
+Both `SERVING-<DATASET-NAME>` and user defined Kafka topics have Sachem integration and data types are coerced to their schema types.

 ## Monitoring